Adversarial Exposure Attack on Diabetic Retinopathy Imagery Grading: Related Work

-Although DNN techniques facilitate the artificial intelligent in terms of many aspects, including image classification \cite{he2016deep}, detection \cite{he2017mask}, as well as the tasks in medical field.
-However, recent studies show that just tiny perturbation, called adversarial exampel, can totally mislead the prediction result of a well-trained DNN model \cite{szegedy2013intriguing}.
-Generally, there are two kinds of adversarial attacks: whitebox attack and blackbox attack.
-In the setting of whitebox attack, the attack method can fully access the DNN model.
-Szegedy \etal \cite{szegedy2013intriguing} first address the generation of adversarial examples as a optimization problem.
-Goodfellow \etal then propose a one-stop method to efficiently produce adversarial examples named as fast gradient sign method (FGSM).
-Afterwards, Kurakin \etal \cite{kurakin2016adversarial} utilize iterative optimization to improve its performance.
-Before long, Dong \etal \cite{dong2018boosting} further upgrade this method by applying the momentum term.
-Recently, Dong \etal \cite{dong2019evading} also explore how to enhance the transferability of adversarial examples.
-Other kinds of whitebox attacks, such as DeepFool \cite{moosavi2016deepfool}, sacrifices the time complexity generating tiny perturbations in a simple way.
-Papernot \etal \cite{papernot2016limitations} achieves the adversarial attack by restricting the $\ell_0$ norm, which perturbs only a few pixels in the image.
-Su \etal \cite{su2019one} propose an attack method conducting adversarial attack with merely one pixel's modification.
-Carlini \etal \cite{carlini2017towards} produces extremely imperceptible perturbations by optimizing crafted object functions under different norms.
-Except the additive attacks, Guo \etal \cite{guo2020abba} recently introduce a innovative way that attacks the input by blurring operation.
-Blackbox attack means that the attacker has no prior information of the target DNN model.
-In that case, Chen \etal \cite{chen2017zoo} produce adversarial examples by estimating the gradients of the target model.
-Some works \cite{baluja2017adversarial, hayes2017machine} train an attacker neural network to realize blackbox attack.
-Besides, Guo \etal \cite{guo2019simple} propose a simple way of constructing the adversarial perturbation in discrete cosine transform (DCT) space and reach similar blackbox attack capability, yet, with less searching steps.
-More recently, Wang \etal \cite{wang2019amora} achieve blackbox attack through morphing way.
+DNN techniques have facilitated numerous applications of artificial intelligent, including image classification~\cite{he2016deep}, detection~\cite{he2017mask}, segmentation~\cite{chen2021semantically}, salience object detection~\cite{xiao2018deep}, as well as medical tasks~\cite{yang2017lesion,gargeya2017automated,li2019canet}.
+However, recent studies have indicated that even imperceptible perturbations, called adversarial examples~\cite{szegedy2013intriguing}, can totally fool a well-trained DNN model generating wrong prediction result.
+Generally, there are two kinds of adversarial attacks: whitebox attacks and blackbox attacks.
+Under a whitebox attack, the attack method has full access to the DNN model.
+Szegedy \etal~\cite{szegedy2013intriguing} first addressed the generation of adversarial examples as an optimization problem.
+Goodfellow \etal then proposed a one-step method to efficiently produce adversarial examples, which they named the fast gradient sign method (FGSM).
+Later, Kurakin \etal~\cite{kurakin2016adversarial} utilized iterative optimization to improve the performance.
+Soon after, Dong \etal~\cite{dong2018boosting} further upgraded this method by applying a momentum term.
+Afterwards, Dong \etal~\cite{dong2019evading} explored how to enhance the transferability of adversarial examples.